LilWinx/Sabres/README.md

 The database was generated using product information sheets for each drug. e.g. https://www.pfizermedicalinformation.com/en-us/nirmatrelvir-tablets-ritonavir-tablets/clinical-pharmacology

+and the curated database collated by Stanford https://covdb.stanford.edu/page/susceptibility-data/

 The full database contains mutations against the following drugs:
 |Brand Name|Drug Name|Agency Approval|Citation|Notes|